TishG/mern-food-ordering-app-frontend/README.md

+> This is the Frontend repository.
+You can visit the Backend repository at https://github.com/TishG/mern-food-ordering-app-backend

 # Food Delivery Application

 Welcome to the Food Delivery Application!
 This project is a full-stack web application designed to provide a seamless and intuitive experience for users to order food online.